sileod/nlp-verbal-probabilities-reasoning/README.md

 # nlp-verbal-probabilities
-Probing reasoning with verbal probabilities in NLP models
+Probing reasoning with verbal probabilities in NLP models.
+We test probabilistic logical reasoning when using words estimative of probability (probably, surely...) in language models.

 The enclosed notebook contains the code to build the dataset.